lockhinator/enkiro-elixir/README.md

      * This image is ready to be pushed to a container registry (like Docker Hub or GHCR) for deployment.

+   * **Image Pushing and Tagging**:

+      * The workflow pushes two versions of the image to ensure both ease of use and the ability to perform precise rollbacks:

+         * `:latest`: A rolling tag that always points to the most recent successful build from the `main` branch.

+         *  **Git SHA Tag**: A unique, immutable tag based on the commit hash (e.g., `:a1b2c3d4`).
+This allows you to deploy or roll back to a specific version of the code with confidence.

 ---

 ## 📚 Official Phoenix Resources